 As we’ve written about recently, keeping up with the rapid pace of news is an ongoing challenge for educators, particularly since the 2016 U.S. election.
 With this in mind, we’re launching a new series of discussion guides that tackle the news of the week.
 The intent is for these guides to help educators to frame challenging discussions in the classroom and in co-curricular environments.
-Our first guide is on the Trump administration’s budget proposal, released to the public on March 16.
-Please take a look at our guide and share it widely, and be on the lookout for new guides in the coming weeks!
+Our first guide is on the Trump administration’s budget proposal, released to the public on March 16, and our new guide looks at the recent internet privacy legislation.
+Please take a look at our guides and share them widely, and be on the lookout for new guides in the coming weeks!

 As part of our work to serve as a resource to NSLVE campuses, we’ve scheduled a new set of IDHE “office hours,” now open for registration.
 We will have IDHE staff available to answer the questions that you might have about your 2012 & 2014 NSLVE reports, discuss your own campus’ campus climate for student political learning, or troubleshoot any other related challenges you might have at your institution.
 Please schedule your 30 minute phone call with us here.